|

 concurrent read access to the database.
 Tools such as

-slapcat count as a single thread, in addition to threads
+slapcat count as a single thread, in addition to threads in

-in any active slapd processes.
+any active slapd processes.
 The default is 126.

 maxsize <bytes>

 Specify the maximum size of the database in bytes.
-A
+A memory

-the database will not be allowed to grow beyond this size.
+database will not be allowed to grow beyond this size.
+The

-The default is 10485760 bytes.
+default is 10485760 bytes.
 This setting may be changed

 upward if the configured limit needs to be increased.